 - Most hackers hack for financial gain.
 If they get access to your account, they will try to scam or blackmail you or attempt to scam your friends or the followers of your hacked account.
 We have had multiple clients hacked by their friends on, e.g., Facebook, as a hacker already controlled their friends’ accounts.
 This is a continuous loop where the hacker keeps hacking friends of a hacked account and then repeats it.
 It’s called social engineering.
-If you got a message from your dad, brother, or best friend, to send you a code from your phone, would you not do it?
+Would you not do it if you got a message from your dad, brother, or best friend to send you a code from your phone?

 - The second reason is that the hacker might post sensitive or violating content on your profile.
 If you are an employee or have important positions, this can get you in trouble.

 We have created a page with the information you can send to your friends, family members, and followers to ensure they are kept safe and understand what you are going through.
 Friends can also post this page on their profiles, referring to your account specifically.

 If you have been hacked and the hackers have contacted you demanding ransom, do not respond or pay.
 By paying the hackers for their illegal activities, you indirectly fund and support their operations, which means they can continue hurting other people and businesses.